KinfThaDerp/prge_bgm/README.md

-# prge 2025_12
+# prge bgm
-prge demo app for students
+prge demo app by student

 ### how to start